Dividend ETFs

 DLN Technical Details

-DLN (DLN — WisdomTree U.S. LargeCap Dividend Fund) trades on a major U.S. exchange and tracks its target index through a passive indexing approach.
+DLN (WisdomTree U.S. LargeCap Dividend Fund) trades on the NYSE Arca and tracks its target index through a passive indexing approach, but with a twist: fundamental weighting.
 The ETF is structured as an open-end fund, offering continuous creation and redemption of shares.

 Understanding DLN's Income